If you have a concern and aren’t quite sure how to address it, you have come to the right place.

-Within 5 working days following the close of the hearing, the hearing panel shall prepare and send to the College President a written decision.
-The decision shall include specific factual findings regarding the accusation and shall include specific conclusions regarding whether any specific section(s) of the Standards of Student Conduct was violated.
-The decision shall also include a specific recommendation regarding the disciplinary action to be imposed if any.
+Within 5 working days following the close of the hearing, the hearing panel shall prepare and send to the College President or designee a written decision.
+The decision shall include specific factual findings regarding the accusation, and shall include specific conclusions regarding whether any specific section(s) of the Standards of Student Conduct were violated.
+The decision shall also include a specific recommendation regarding the disciplinary action to be imposed, if any.
 The decision shall be based only on the record of the hearing, and not on matters outside of that record.
 The record consists of the original accusation, the written response, if any, of the student, and the oral and written evidence produced at the hearing.

-- Long-term suspension.
-Within 15 days following receipt of the hearing panel's recommended decision, the College President shall render a final written decision.
-The College President may accept, modify or reject the findings, decisions, and recommendations of the hearing panel.
-If the College President modifies or rejects the hearing panel's decision, the College President shall review the record of the hearing, and shall prepare a new written decision which contains specific factual findings and conclusions.
-The decision of the College President shall be final.
+Long-term suspension - Within 15 days following receipt of the hearing panel's recommended decision, the College President or designee shall render a final written decision.
+The College President or designee may accept, modify or reject the findings, decisions and recommendations of the hearing panel.
+If the College President or designee modifies or rejects the hearing panel's decision, the College President or designee shall review the record of the hearing, and shall prepare a new written decision which contains specific factual findings and conclusions.
+The decision of the College President or designee shall be final.

-- Expulsion.
-Within 15 days following receipt of the hearing panel's recommended decision, the College President shall render a written recommended decision to the Chancellor as a recommendation to the Board of Trustees.
-The College President may accept, modify or reject the findings, decisions, and recommendations of the hearing panel.
-If the College President modifies or rejects the hearing panel's decision, he/she/they shall review the record of the hearing, and shall prepare a new written decision which contains specific factual findings and conclusions.
-The College President’s decision shall be forwarded to the Chancellor as a recommendation to the Board of Trustees.
+Expulsion - Within 15 days following receipt of the hearing panel's recommended decision, the College President or designee shall render a written recommended decision to the Board of Trustees.
+The College President or designee may accept, modify or reject the findings, decisions and recommendations of the hearing panel.
+If the College President or designee modifies or rejects the hearing panel's decision, he/she/they shall review the record of the hearing and shall prepare a new written decision which contains specific factual findings and conclusions.
+The College President or designee’s decision shall be forwarded to the Board of Trustees.

 Board of Trustees Decision

-The Board of Trustees shall consider any recommendation from the Chancellor for expulsion at the next regularly scheduled meeting of the Board after receipt of the recommended decision.
+The Board of Trustees shall consider any recommendation from the College President or designee for expulsion at the next regularly scheduled meeting of the Board after receipt of the recommended decision.

-The Board shall consider an expulsion recommendation in a closed session unless the student has requested that the matter be considered in a public meeting in accordance with these procedures.
+The Board shall consider an expulsion recommendation in closed session, unless the student has requested that the matter be considered in a public meeting in accordance with these procedures.
 (Education Code Section 72122.)

 The student may, within 48 hours after receipt of the notice, request that the hearing be held as a public meeting.